dhiltonp/pop/docs/source/book/problem.rst

 The magnitude of what has been created makes the great wonders of the world that have come before seem small in comparison.
-The pyramid of Giza, the international road network, the power grid, and many more feats, pale in comparison to the vast collection of software engineering that has been and continues to be architected day by day.
+The pyramid of Giza, the international road network, the power grid, and many more feats, pale in comparison to the vast collection of software engineering that has been and continues to be written day by day.

-The result is countless tracks of software, applications beyond human reckoning.
+The result is countless tracks of software, lines of code beyond human reckoning.

 The vast array of software available today creates new problems and challenges that cannot be addressed with existing engineering techniques.
-The nature of software engineering has shifted dramatically over the last 50 years, transferring from large corporate endeavors, to small companies and teams, to globally distributed software engineering.
+The nature of software engineering has shifted dramatically over the last 50 years, beginning with academia and government, shifting to large corporate endeavors, to small companies and teams, to globally distributed software engineering.

+With these shifts, it is now an excellent time to fundamentally revisit programming paradigms.
+The systems used today were developed in the distant past, in a world where today's challenges did not exist.

 A Brief History
 ===============